Environment Variables

 Env Mode

 Rsbuild also supports reading .env.[mode] and .env.[mode].local files.
-You can specify the env mode using the --env-mode <mode> CLI option.
+You can specify the env mode using the --env-mode <mode> flag.

 For example, set the env mode as test: